Ways to Invest After Maxing Out a 401(k)

 Though it’s possible to make an after-tax contribution to an IRA, there are several big drawbacks that make this strategy less advantageous.
 Investors sometimes doesn’t realize they’re responsible for tracking non-deductible contributions, not the IRS or a financial institution.
 Unless they can keep proper records over time, they could end up paying tax twice.

 Contributing to a Roth IRA and a 401(k)

 The primary feature of a Roth IRA is that provided a five-year holding period is met since your first contribution and you’re age 59 1/2 or older, withdrawals will be completely tax-free (though there are several penalty exceptions to the age and five-year holding period requirements and only the investment growth portion of the account is subject to taxes or penalties).

 Otherwise, a Roth IRA shares features of both a brokerage account and an IRA.
 Contributions are made after-tax and there are no required minimum distributions in retirement like a brokerage account.
 Like an IRA, funds enjoy tax-deferred growth and early withdrawal penalties may apply before age 59 1/2.

-For legacy planning, starting in 2020, new non-spouse beneficiaries of a Roth IRA must take the funds by the end of the 10th year after inheriting the account.
+Non-spouse beneficiaries of retirement accounts must take the money by the end of the 10th year after inheriting the account.

-Income limitations apply which preclude wealthier individuals from making regular contributions to a Roth IRA.
-The phase-out range for single filers in 2021 is between $125,000 – $140,000 and for married couples filing jointly $198,000 – $208,000.
+Income limitations¹ apply which preclude wealthier individuals from making regular contributions to a Roth IRA.
 Contribution limits decrease as taxpayers move through the ranges until they become disqualified.
 Earn too much?
 Consider a backdoor or mega backdoor Roth.

 Choosing between a traditional IRA and Roth IRA

 Also consider how long you’re likely to maintain the strategy based on your income and the phase-out limits for Roth contributions or deductible IRA additions.
 A one-year Roth contribution may not be enough to provide much benefit later on.